Saudi student opens fire at Florida Naval base, killing 3

 Scott added that it was “clear that we need to take steps to ensure that any and all foreign nationals are scrutinized and vetted extensively before being embedded with our American men and women in uniform.”

+The U.S. has long had a robust training program for Saudis, providing assistance in the U.S. and in the kingdom.
+The shooting, however, shined a spotlight on the two countries’ sometimes rocky relationship.

+The kingdom is still trying to recover from the killing last year of Washington Post columnist Jamal Khashoggi at the Saudi Consulate in Istanbul.
+Saudi intelligence officials and a forensic doctor killed and dismembered Khashoggi on Oct.
+2, 2018, just as his fiancée waited outside the diplomatic mission.

-One of the Navy’s most historic and storied bases, Naval Air Station sprawls along the waterfront southwest of downtown Pensacola and dominates the economy of the surrounding area.
+One of the Navy’s most historic and storied bases, Naval Air Station Pensacola sprawls along the waterfront southwest of the city’s downtown and dominates the economy of the surrounding area.

 Part of the base resembles a college campus, with buildings where 60,000 members of the Navy, Marines, Air Force and Coast Guard train each year in multiple fields of aviation.
 A couple hundred students from countries outside the U.S. are also enrolled in training, said Base commander Capt.
 Tim Kinsella.